reactiflux/reactiflux.com/pages/expectations.md

 ### Above and beyond

 * Be welcoming to new joiners.
+Don't make people feel stupid for asking a question or belittle their choices or opinions.
 * Tell the moderators when somebody has been going above and beyond—help us identify MVPs.
 * Report spammers and unwelcoming behavior to moderators and admins.
 * Answer more questions than you ask.